hastalamuerteg/orders-management-system/README.md

 - Orders
 - Tags

-And also get an overview on stock statuses, customer registers, sales.
+And also get an overview on stock statuses, customer registers and sales.

 ## Screenshots 📸📸